 - Students will have access to an intensive summer study sessions to increase their placement scores and then be expected to retest.

 - Students can pay to take the Developmental Education course(s) over the summer.
 If students successful complete their coursework, they will able to access their scholarship in the fall.

-- Students who test into Reading 90 and Writing 90 may be able to enroll in Project Degree at PCC’s SE Center Campus where they can spend two terms increasing their skills and after completing their second term will receive their Future Connect Scholarship.
+- Students who test into Reading 90 and Writing 90 may be able to enroll in Project Degree at PCC’s SE Campus Campus where they can spend two terms increasing their skills and after completing their second term will receive their Future Connect Scholarship.
 Any student who tests into RD 90 and WR 90 will have the chance to receive the scholarships if they agree to participate in the Project Degree Program.

 - Students who tests into ESOL classes must test into level 8 to be eligible for the scholarship.
 Any students not meeting these base line criteria will be referred to supports within the ESOL department at PCC for assistance with enrolling.